constructpm/pysyncgateway/docs/quickstart.rst

 Success!

 Clean up
 --------

-Finally, the Admin Client can be used to remove the 'test' Database.
-This will cascade into the Sync Gateway and remove all Users and Documents in that
+Finally, the admin client can be used to remove the 'test' database.
+This will cascade into the Sync Gateway and remove all users and documents in that
-Database:
+database:

 .. doctest::